PHYS3888/Resources/ResearchPapers.md

 # List of Suggested Research Papers

-Here is a list of suggested research papers for the assignment.
+Here is a list of suggested physics research papers that you might like to select as your featured paper for the PHYS3888 assignment.

 ### Structure and tie strengths in mobile communication networks (2017)